 For the last couple of years, I have been seeing a ton of brass and/or gold in hardware and lighting and I’m loving it.
 It’s a trend that’s been around for awhile now, but it doesn’t seem to be slowing down.
 If anything, I would say it’s finally hitting it’s stride!
 It often adds much needed warmth to a room, especially if the rest of the room is all neutrals or cool tones.
 So for this neutral-loving girl, the brass hardware trend is the perfect way to warm up a space!

-Brass Features in Kitchens
+Brass Hardware in Kitchens

 Amazing kitchen via Romancing the Home.
 I love that they’ve mixed gold open shelving with a nickel faucet.
 Mixing your hardware finishes really breaks up the space and makes it less matchy-matchy.